Office: (602) 603-9777 After Hours Emergency: (888) 277-8239

 Draft a Solid Lease Agreement

-As a landlord, it’s also your responsibility to draft rules in regards to the tenancy.
+As a landlord, it’s also your responsibility to draft rules in regard to the tenancy.
 These rules will help not only protect you and your investment but will protect your tenant, as well.

 For starters, a lease agreement states the rights and responsibilities of all parties involved in sighing the lease.
 It is also a legally binding document that stays active for the full duration of the leasing period.